zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

       the NS record of the Child Zone do:
       1. Extract the name server names from the RDATA of the NS records.
-      2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name matching an NS record from the same response.
+      2. Extract any A or AAAA record from the additional section if the owner name is an [In-Bailiwick] name server name matching an NS record from the same response.
       3. Update *AA Name Servers* with unique name server names and with a possibly empty set of IP addresses.
          1. If the name already exists in the set and additional IP addresses exists, add those to the name in the set.
-      4. If any [in-bailiwick] name server name from the NS records lacks IP address, then:
+      4. If any [In-Bailiwick] name server name from the NS records lacks IP address, then:
          1. [Send] two [DNS Queries][DNS Query] with that name server name as query name to the parent name server, query type A and AAAA,